 Daniel is the Director of Christ Hold Fast.
-He is also an author, church and conference speaker, co-host of the podcasts 40 Minutes in the Old Testament and 30 Minutes in the New Testament, and he leads the interactive online Bible Study For Normies.
+He is also an author, church and conference speaker, and co-host of the podcasts 40 Minutes in the Old Testament and 30 Minutes in the New Testament.
 Daniel has served as a church planter, pastor and worship leader and currently lives in Bentonville, Arkansas, with his wife Jessica and daughter Anna.

 What is your Goliath?
 What in your life seems so gigantic, you might never defeat it?
 Where is your Jericho?
 Where is the area in your life that you need to see the walls crumble?
 Who is your Pharaoh?
 Who is trying to chase you down and take away your freedom?
 Perhaps you’ve had a pastor or “Bible teacher” ask you these questions.
 I hate these questions.

 Let’s be honest for a minute.
 The Bible has some strange stories in it.
 I’m not talking about just the miraculous nature of many of the stories but rather the seeming randomness of some of them.
 This story from 2 Kings 13 is both miraculous and really random.
 It’s only two verses long and recounts how a dead man was thrown into the grave of a deceased prophet and then came back to life.

 When Peter says he will “lay down his life for Jesus” he thinks he is willing to die to save Him.
 Could anything be more backwards?
 Sadly our thinking is often just as twisted.
 Like Peter we make all kinds of bold promises to God.
 We talk about living for Jesus and even dying for Jesus.